straker/livingcss/README.md

      */
     ```

 * `@sectionof` - Add a section as a child of another section.
 There is no limit to the number of nested sections.
+If the section you are referencing is a child of another section, then the value of `@sectionof` must use all parent section names delimited by a `.`.

     ```css
     /**